 COVID-19 has impacted every aspect of our daily lives and have brought experiences online that would typically be conducted in person.
-Internships are no excpetion.
-These are opportunities for remote internships in Summer 2020.
+Internships are no exception.
+Here are some resources to find remotely-based opportunities.

 How Virtual Work Can Be Arranged

 A virtual internship requires intentionality.
 Here are some factors to keep in mind.

 When a virtual internship succeeds: